 2 stalks lemongrass

 cooked brown rice, optional

-2. Remove the chicken from packaging and place in a bowl with lemongrass, half of cilantro, scallions, garlic, chili and lime zest.
+2. Remove chicken from packaging and place in a bowl with lemongrass, half of cilantro, scallions, garlic, chili and lime zest.
 Add 1 1/2 teaspoons salt and 1/2 teaspoon black pepper.
 Mix gently with hands until combined.

 3. In a large saute pan, add 1 tablespoon oil and place over medium high heat.
-Roll meatballs into balls and place in pan to brown on all sides, about 5-7 minutes.
+Roll meat into balls and place in pan to brown on all sides, about 5-7 minutes.
 Remove meatballs and place on a plate.